 EJR's Compliance Department provides ongoing training to Associated Persons regarding various aspects of the firm's internal controls intended to help ensure compliance with regulatory expectations.
 Conflict of interest training is a critical aspect of the firm's overall training program.
+The full procedure for providing conflict-related training is located in the Compliance Operating Guide.
+In addition, the

-In addition, the Compliance Department monitors and enforces compliance with the procedure in accordance with standards set out in the Compliance Operating Guide.
+Compliance Department monitors and enforces compliance with the procedure in accordance with standards set out in the Compliance Operating Guide sections 20 and 43.